wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
 v2.1.0 - 28/06/2011
-- Added confirmation registration (thanks to Marcello Foglia for sponsoring it)
+- Added confirmation registration (non MS only) (thanks to Marcello Foglia for sponsoring it)
-- Added custom welcome email (thanks to Marcello Foglia for sponsoring it)
+- Added custom welcome email (non MS only) (thanks to Marcello Foglia for sponsoring it)
 - Added crop functionalities for picture and avatar fields (thanks to Marcello Foglia for sponsoring it)
 - Added advanced options (thanks to Marcello Foglia for sponsoring it)
 - Code cleanup